 A managed IT provider (also called an MSP — Managed Service Provider) takes over the day-to-day responsibility of your IT infrastructure.
 Instead of calling a freelancer every time something breaks, you pay a monthly fee and get ongoing support, monitoring, and maintenance.

-A good MSP in Tamil Nadu should offer at minimum: network monitoring, help desk support, data backup and recovery, cybersecurity management, and software licensing.
-Many also provide cloud migration, web hosting, and hardware procurement.
+A good MSP in 2026 should offer: AI-powered network monitoring, responsive help desk support, automated data backup and recovery, cybersecurity management (think zero-trust policies, not just antivirus), and software licensing.
+Strong providers also handle cloud migration, Microsoft 365 or Google Workspace management, and proactive patch automation.

 The 7-Point Checklist for Evaluating Providers